Anonymous-User-42/ECE-University-Notes/Engineering Boost Programs/Mini-Programming/Lecture 1.md

 #   Computer Systems

+*   Computers are electronic systems that can transmit, store and manipulate information (data).
+*   Data can be numeric, character, graphic and sound.
+*   For beginner programmers, the two most important are character and numeric.
+*   To manipulate data, a computer needs a set of instructions called a **program**.
+*   To write such programs is the object of this course.

 #   Algorithms

 An Algorithm is a series of instruction on how to solve the problem.
 We need Algorithms before we can write programs.